86 400

-It was majority owned by payments company Cuscal prior to a takeover by NAB.
+It was majority owned by payments company Cuscal.
 It gained a licence to operate as an authorised deposit-taking institution in 2019.

-In 2021, it was taken over by NAB for and merged into its UBank subsidiary.
+In early 2021, after operating for less than two years, it was taken over by National Australia Bank (NAB), and merged into its UBank subsidiary.
 This was approved by the Australian Competition & Consumer Commission, despite concerns about reducing competition.
 In October 2021, after the take-over by NAB, Robert Bell stepped down as CEO, to be replaced by Philippa Watson, CEO of UBank, who combined the roles of CEO of both NAB subsidiaries.
-The brand was retired in May 2022.
+The brand was retired in May 2022, becoming part of the newly rebranded "ubank."

+According to NAB, the "visual identity, technology, and innovation capability of 86 400" was adopted by ubank.

+The name "86 400" represents the number of seconds in a single day.